Folding Bike FAQ

 GoBike: Interesting bikes that are not available in the US or UK at this time.
-Our FS competes with the GoBike.
+Our FS has a better drivetrain/fold/price than the GoBike.

 Bazooka: Bazooka's are sold via non traditional bicycle retailers.
 They are generally considered second rate quality.
 Most Bazooka's have steel frames and low end 6sp freewheel drivetrains.
 All our bikes are aluminum with higher quality drivetrains.

 A View our frame diagrams.
 All our folding bikes have a seat tube that is angled back.
 This allows our full suspension and front suspension frames to fit most riders from 4ft 10in - 6ft 5in.
 No suspension bikes will fit most riders 4ft 10in- 6ft.( 33" inseam ).